andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 Also you can change spreadsheet pages names (`press_sheet` and `event_sheet`).

-Calendar ID place into parameter `сalendar_id` of the action.
+Place Calendar ID into parameter `сalendar_id` of the action.
 I recommend to create new separate calendar for that because button logic could mess with manualy created events.

 Calendar ID you can get from calendar settings